 Starting with accommodations and ending with Chicago attractions – booking in advance means more choice, better prices, and less time wasted queuing.
 After all, you want to make the most of your trip to Chicago and not spend your precious time standing in line or have to stay at a hotel far from everything because the best options are either too expensive or aren’t available anymore.

 If you want to go see a show or a sports game in Chicago, book your tickets well in advance.
-Sometimes, you can book last-minute as well, but not to the most popular shows/games, not to mention that you usually get the worst seats when booking last-minute.
+Sometimes, you can book last-minute as well, but not for the most popular shows/games, not to mention that you usually get the worst seats when booking last minute.

 TIP: For skip-the-line tickets to popular Chicago attractions and the most popular tours, we recommend checking the GetYourGuide website.
-We book all our tickets/ tours via them when we travel – the prices are good, you can read real customer reviews and easily find the best tour.
+We book all our tickets/ tours via them when we travel – the prices are good, you can read real customer reviews, and easily find the best tour.
 Furthermore, they have the most flexible cancelation policy and their customer service is amazing.
+Viator is also a good option and has a big selection of tours and tickets.

 Good to know: The most popular tour in Chicago is the Chicago River Architecture Cruise.
 No visit to Chicago would be complete without doing this.